Classroom Blogging Step 1 – Setting Up a Blog for Your Class

 Your goals as a teacher when it comes to maintaining a class blog are ultimately to encourage your students to read each other’s posts, interact by posting comments, and eventually, to have them start writing posts of their own.
 The class blog itself will act as the main hub connecting the efforts of your class together while making it easier to share knowledge among the class and even with a worldwide audience.

 How to Set Up Your Class Blog

 The first decision is to choose a platform to use for your blog.
 For the purpose of this eight-part guide, we will be using a free blog hosted at wordpress.com.
-WordPress is by far the most popular blogging platform in the world, with over fifteen percent of all self-hosted websites using it.
+WordPress is by far the most popular blogging platform in the world, with over 25 percent of all self-hosted websites using it.
 The platform itself is also free and open source, though if you have a blog hosted at wordpress.com, rather than having your own domain name, there will be some limitations.
-However, for a class blog, wordpress.com is perfectly adequate; it costs nothing, there’s no complicated setup process involved, and there’s absolutely no coding involved.
+However, for a class blog, wordpress.com is perfectly adequate (for info on blogging with WordPress.org see my tutorial on making a blog and my guide to creating a website); it costs nothing, there’s no complicated setup process involved, and there’s absolutely no coding involved (similar to using website builder services).
 With a free blog at wordpress.com, you can literally start posting within minutes.

 Your Blog URL and Name